-Department-sponsored competitions for prospective firstyear students are held on the McMinnville campus.
+Department-sponsored competitions for prospective first-year students are held on the McMinnville Campus.
 Participation is by invitation only.
-For students applying fall 2013, the completed application for admission and the Academic Competitive Scholarship Application form must be submitted by December 1.
-Departments can offer up to three scholarships: First Place - \$20,000; second place - \$16,000; third place - \$12,000.
+For students applying fall 2015, the completed application for admission and the Academic Competitive Scholarship Application form must be submitted by December 1, 2014.
+Invited students can participate with the opportunity to win up to three scholarships, ranging from \$12,000 - \$20,000, in each of 30 subject exams.
 Each award is distributed equally over eight semesters of attendance.
 For example, for a \$20,000 award, a student will receive \$5,000 for the first year and each of the following three years.
-The award is guaranteed for the freshman and sophomore years; for renewal during the junior and senior years, the student must maintain the 2.00 GPA minimum requirements for enrollment.
+The award is renewable at the same dollar amount each year if the student meets the college's academic standards for enrollment, attends full time and applies for renewal in a timely manner.
 A Competitive Scholarship may be received in combination with one of the other academic scholarships.
-The recipient must be full time and apply for renewal in a timely manner each year to receive the award at the same dollar amount.
+The recipient must be enrolled full time and apply for renewal in a timely manner each year to receive the award at the same dollar amount.